Date of Award

 Findings suggest that NCCAT was a unique program that was discharging its mission as a program of professional development.
 There appeared, however, to be no direct link between NCCAT participation and teacher retention.

 White, Jennifer Blalock, "An Investigation of the North Carolina Center for the Advancement of Teaching and its Possible Influence on Experienced Teacher Retention: A Companion Dissertation" (2015).
 Education Theses, Dissertations and Projects.
-Paper 117.
+117.